-But we didn’t do that.
 Like many of our Gen X cohort, we were shitty savers.
-We hadn’t squirrelled away enough clams to retire (not sure why squirrels are collecting molluscs in that mixed metaphor…).
+We hadn’t squirrelled away enough to retire.

-So, we decided to get a plan, which went something like this:
+So, we decided to get a plan.

-- Get professional financial advice;
+- Get professional financial advice

-- Stop fucking around buying shit we don’t need.
+- Stop buying shit we didn’t need

 In The Meantime is our way of sharing what we’ve learnt on FIRE and self help for Generation X.

-Like many from Generation X, our retirement planning was pretty much non-existent until our 30s.
-Maggie was in her early 40s and I was in my late 40s when we had the Christmas Epiphany and decided to exit the workforce early.
+Maggie and I didn’t save for retirement until late in life.
+Like many Gen Xers, our retirement planning was non-existent until our 30s.
+Maggie was in her early 40s and I was in my late 40s by the time we had the Christmas Epiphany.

 Getting Ahead, Getting Out